-The First Aid room will be located in the staff room till a new first aid room is complete it Unit 7.
+The First Aid room will be located in the Principal room till a new first aid room is complete in Unit 2.
 At no time should an injured or ill person be left unattended in the designated room.

 All members of staff, teaching and support must ensure they have read this First aid Policy.